2021 Street Stock Rules

 E. No aluminum parts allowed in or on the rear axle assembly.
 The spool (carrier) must weigh a minimum of TBD.

 F. Cambered rear axle housings will not be permitted.
 Cambered components of any type are not permitted in or on the rear axle housing assembly.
 The method used to check camber will be the SMS Officials’ option.
 Stock upper trailing arms for the chassis used must attach to the frame in the stock location.
 Stock upper trailing arms may be replaced with DCA P/N 17811 or J.C.I.
 P/N J.C.I. -09-03-04B.
 Upper trailing arms can be ordered 1 inch shorter than stock directly from DCA or J.C.I.

 G. Stock OEM, identical/exact replacement, or DCA P/N 17812, J.C.I.
 P/N JCI-03-01B or Hamm’s Welding GHC-1925-RB series lower trailing arms for your chassis year/make/model must be used.
 The lower trailing arms must maintain the Stock OEM bolt-in length.
-They must attach to the frame in the unaltered Stock OEM location.
+Lower trailing arm brackets on the frame must be in the Stock OEM location.
 Lower trailing arm mounting brackets on the axle tubes may be aftermarket and/or moved but rear must be centered in chassis.
+The lower trailing arm brackets may not be longer than 6”, as measured from the bottom of the axle tube to the lower end of the bracket.
 Left and right backing plates must be an equal distance from the frame rails.